 - Hospice or end-of-life patients who are not in isolation may have additional visitors as deemed appropriate by the patient care team.

 - All visitors must be healthy.
 For the safety of patients, staff and other visitors, individuals with symptoms such as fever greater than 100 degrees Fahrenheit, cough, sore throat, runny nose, new shortness of breath, fatigue, chills, vomiting or diarrhea will not be allowed to visit.
 All visitors are subject to a check of their temperature and brief health screening upon entrance.

 - All visitors must wear a mask and stay in the patient’s room for the duration of their visit.
 Masks should be worn by visitors while in the patient's room.
 Visitors are not allowed in waiting rooms in the Inpatient department.
-The hospital's East J Café has limited hours for outpatients and visitors.
+The hospital's East J Café is open limited hours for visitors to the hospital.